 We will next see Primal Scream in 1992.

-Next week (9 September): Six top 150 debuts and two bubbling WAY down under entries.
+Next week (9 September): Six top 150 debuts and three bubbling WAY down under entries.

 "There's No Other Way" seems to get regular use in the background music for the cooking segments on Better Homes & Gardens.